alex-patterson-webdev/event-dispatcher/README.md

     $listenerProvider = new ListenerProvider();
     $dispatcher = new EventDispatcher($listenerProvider);

-`EventDispatcher::dispatch()` will loop through the registered event listener matching `$event`; executing each one in turn using the configured priority order.
+Internally the call to `EventDispatcher::dispatch()` will loop through the registered event listeners from the provider.
+Any listeners that
+match `$event` will be executed using the configured priority order.

     $dispatcher->dispatch(new \My\Event\Foo());

 Any object can be used as an event; by default an internal `EventNameResolver` instance will return the fully qualified class name of the object to use as the event name.
 See the 'Event Name Resolver' section for more configuration options.

 ### Event Listener Registration

 The `Arp\EventDispatcher\Listener\ListenerProvider` is an implementation of the `Psr\EventDispatcher\ListenerProviderInterface`.
 The class has been designed to store and 'provide' an `iterable` collection of event listeners for a given event object.
-The `ListenerProvider` also implements interface `Arp\EventDispatcher\Listener\AddListenerAwareInterface` which provides public methods which allow fot the registration of event listeners.
+The `ListenerProvider` also implements interface `Arp\EventDispatcher\Listener\AddListenerAwareInterface` which exposes public methods which allow fot the registration of event listeners.

 We can register any PHP `callable` data type directly using the `ListenerProvider::addListenerForEvent()` method.